digidotcom/cc_ansic/kits/kinetis/mqx/samples/data_points/ReadMe.txt

   Introduction
   ------------
-  This sample demonstrates how one can use the iDigi cloud to control their remote device.

-  The sample allows user to turn ON or OFF the TWR boards' LEDs (LED1 or LED2).
+  This sample sends raw data to the Etherios Device Cloud when push button SW1 is pushed once.
+The data sent will be stored in a specified file path on the Device Cloud.

   Requirements
   ------------